henray404/CrossLingual-WaguriAI/README.md

 The frontend:

-- Renders the Waguri AI UI (header, welcome hero, language toggle, central chat card).
+- Renders the Waguri AI UI (header, welcome hero, central chat card, etc.).
 - Sends POST requests to the backend at `http://localhost:8000/api/chat` via `fetch`.

 Ensure the endpoint URL in the frontend code is set to `http://localhost:8000/api/chat`.